tejuscs/adb_azure/adb-provisioning-databases/adb-provisioning-databases.md

 - **Last Updated By/Date** - Tejus Subrahmanya, July 2024

 ## See an issue or have feedback?
 Please submit feedback [here](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
-Select 'Autonomous DB on Dedicated Exadata' as workshop name, include Lab name and issue / feedback details.
+Select 'Autonomous DB on Dedicated Exadata as workshop name, include Lab name and issue / feedback details.
 Thank you!